jbreckmckye/nortis/README.md

-# Notris: a Tetris clone for the PSOne

 Notris is a `suspiciously familiar` "tetronimo based game" for the PlayStation 1.
 It's written in C using PSnoobSDK.

 This repo contains builds for three platforms: